How a $1,000/MT Spread has Opened Up in Global LNG Bunker Prices

 Shipowners with gas-powered tonnage calling at Vancouver in future could be able to avoid the global gas market spike that has seen LNG bunker prices at some locations more than quadruple this year.

-A spread that peaked at more than $1,000/mt has opened between Vancouver and Rotterdam LNG bunker prices in recent weeks.
-LNG bunkers priced in fuel oil terms at Vancouver stood at $346.50/mt on Monday, according to Ship & Bunker indications provided by gas supplier FortisBC, compared with $294/mt at the start of the year and an average in 2021 of $314.50/mt.
-That compares with Titan LNG prices at Rotterdam of $1,312/mt on Monday, up from $328/mt at the start of the year and a 2021 average of $549/mt.
+This week that spread narrowed slightly, with LNG bunkers priced in fuel oil terms at Vancouver standing at $346.50/mt on Monday, according to Ship & Bunker indications sourced from local gas supplier FortisBC, compared with $294/mt at the start of the year and an average in 2021 of $314.50/mt.

+That compares with prices at Rotterdam provided in collaboration with Titan LNG of $1,312/mt on Monday, up from $328/mt at the start of the year and a 2021 average of $549/mt.

 Global gas prices have shot up in recent months in response to a hot summer in Asia and expectations of a cold winter in Europe, both of which mean higher-than-usual demand.